Published last year but updated for now…

 22. My first real job was as a graduate trainee at a bank in Canberra.
 I lasted 12 years and met my husband there.

 23. At 18, in 1985, I was a rugby league referee – apparently, the first woman to use her ticket for anything other than coaching.
 The old guard was not impressed and my exam – where I had to sit in front of the referee’s board and answer questions – took 3 times as long as that of the men.
 They were trying to trip me up, which only made me more determined.

 24. The first album I bought was Bay City Roller’s Once Upon A Star in 1975.
 I still have it.

 25. I truly believe there’s an ABBA song for all of life’s situations.
 I finally got to see them (as Abbatars) last year in London.
 Best.
 Night.
 Ever.

 26. I was in the flute band in Merriwa and reckon I could still play Scotland The Brave.
 I learnt the piano when I was a teenager and used to smash out the old Boomtown Rats song “I Don’t Like Mondays”, the beginning of “The Entertainer”, and theme songs from TV shows like Hill St Blues.

 28. I’m a pop music tragic – the daggier the better – and firmly believe there’s a special place in your brain used purely for the storage of song lyrics.
-I also love classical music, Celtic music, and even some folk-style music.
+I also love classical music, Celtic music, and the passion of opera.

 30. Politically I’m pink, ie left of centre, and environmentally I’m lime green – but love my air-conditioning too much to be completely green.